Paulson Bay Cabin

 About

-Paulson Bay Cabin is a remote Forest Service rental cabin situated at the head of Paulson Bay on the west side of Cochrane Bay in Prince William Sound.
-The 12x14 foot cabin sits on a bluff in an open wooded area with nearby muskeg and offers spectacular views of Port Wells, College Fiord, and Harvard Glacier.
-The terrain transitions from rolling hills to rugged mountains, with relatively open hiking due to minimal brush.
-The cabin accommodates up to six people and includes a table, wood stove, oil stove for heat, outhouse, and rainwater catchment barrel.
-Guests must bring sleeping bags, sleeping pads, cook stove, toilet paper, cookware, utensils, and water purification.
-The area provides excellent opportunities for sea kayaking, fishing for chum and pink salmon (late July through August), shrimping, and bottom fishing.
-Three-quarter mile hiking routes lead north to the creek.
-Wildlife includes black bears, Sitka black-tailed deer, bald eagles, waterfowl, sea otters, orcas, Dall's porpoises, harbor seals, and sea lions.
-Kayakers should consult tide reports and watch for numerous submerged rock ledges.
-Hunting for bear and waterfowl is available in season with proper permits.
-Boats and transportation are not provided by the Forest Service.
+Paulson Bay Cabin offers a true wilderness experience in the Nellie Juan-College Fiord Wilderness Study Area of Prince William Sound.
+The cabin sits on a bluff overlooking Paulson Bay on the west side of Cochrane Bay, with spectacular views of Port Wells, College Fiord, and Harvard Glacier.
+The surrounding terrain transitions from open woodland and muskeg into rugged mountains.
+The 12x14 foot cabin accommodates six guests on wooden bunks and is equipped with a table and benches, an oil-drip kerosene stove for heat, fire extinguisher, and broom.
+An outhouse with composting toilet is provided.
+There is no running water, electricity, or cooking facilities.
+Guests must bring sleeping bags, sleeping pads, cook stove, cookware, toilet paper, trash bags, flashlights, and kerosene fuel (1-2 gallons per day recommended).
+The area offers excellent sea kayaking, fishing for chum and pink salmon (late July through August), shrimping, and bottom fishing.
+Hiking is relatively easy due to limited brush, with a three-quarter mile route leading to a creek.
+Wildlife includes black bears, Sitka black-tailed deer, bald eagles, sea otters, orcas, harbor seals, and sea lions.
+Hunters can pursue bear and waterfowl in season with proper permits.

 Directions

-Not accessible via road system.
-Access by float plane (40 minutes from Anchorage, 60 minutes from Cordova) or by boat (18 miles from Whittier).
-The bay mouth is partially obscured by five small islands.
+Accessible only by float plane or boat.
+By float plane: 40 minutes from Anchorage, 60 minutes from Cordova.
+By boat: 18 miles from Whittier.
+The bay is partially obscured by five small islands at its mouth.
 Beware of submerged rock ledges between islands and off coastal points.
-The cabin sits on a bluff and is reached by steps from the beach.
+Consult local tide tables for optimal arrival and departure times.

 Location